 - and more.

-As you can see, a full buyer’s inspection covers so much more than a 4 point inspection.
+As you can see, a full buyer’s inspection covers so much more than a four point inspection.

-If your insurance underwriter is requiring you to get a 4 point inspection, don’t think that it will take the place of a full home inspection.
+If your insurance underwriter from the insurance companies are requiring you to get a 4 point inspection, don’t think that it will take the place of a full home inspection.
 Buyers should always hire a professional home inspector to perform a full inspection before purchasing a home.
 The cost involved is a small price to pay to know that you’re investing wisely and understand the condition of your home.

 Although all home inspections must be conducted to minimum state regulated standards, not all home inspectors are alike.
 At EDC Professional Home Inspections, we go above and beyond state standards to perform as thorough an inspection as possible.
 We inspect each home as if our own family were going to occupy it, which means you get unparalleled customer service with every home inspection.

 Contact us to see the difference a true professional can make and schedule your certified home inspection.